Smart Schools Improvement Plan

 - Upgrade large common and assembly areas with corridor electronic door lockdown hardware.

-The public comment period opened on Tuesday, September 17, and will remain open through Wednesday, Oct.
-16. Residents may also attend a public hearing on the Phelps-Clifton Springs Central School District Smart Schools Improvement Plan by attending a public hearing scheduled for 6 p.m. on Monday, Oct.
-7 in Room 103 at Midlakes Elementary School, 1510 State Route 488, Clifton Springs; submitting comments on the district website at midlakes.org/publiccomments, or by calling District Office at (315) 548-6420.
+The public comment period opened on Tuesday, September 17, and remained open through Wednesday, Oct.
+16. Residents may attend a public hearing on the Phelps-Clifton Springs Central School District Smart Schools Improvement Plan by attending a public hearing scheduled for 6 p.m. on Monday, Feb.
+5, 2020, in Room 103 at Midlakes Elementary School, 1510 State Route 488, Clifton Springs.

-For the complete executive summary presented to the Board of Education on Monday, September 16, view the document below (may take a moment to load).
+For the complete executive summary presented to the Board of Education, view the document below (may take a moment to load).